 Includes:

-• Sample Book (with swatches of all our products in to see the range of textiles and papers for printing.)
+• Sample Book (with swatches of all our products, to see the range of textiles and papers for printing.)

 • Polyester Colour Atlas printed on our Easy Care Panama polyester – 140x100cm.

-• Cotton Colour Atlas printed on our Cotton Calico – 140x100cm.
+• Cotton Colour Atlas printed on our Calico Plain Cotton – 140x100cm.

 • Designer’s Booklet full of plenty of information on digital design.